fbeltrao/aksjobscheduler/ReadMe.md

 {"id":"4","value1":3123.0,"value2":321311.0,"op":"*","result":1003454253.0}
 ```

-Besides copying the input file to Azure Storage the Jobs API will create index files that will identity where each N amount of lines start on the input file.
+As mentioned before, the Jobs API will create index files that will identity where each N amount of lines start on the input file.
 Those small index files will be used by workers to [lease](https://docs.microsoft.com/en-us/rest/api/storageservices/lease-blob) a range of lines to be processed, preventing parallel workers from processing the same content.

 ## Running sample application in AKS

 1. Create a new storage account (the sample application will store input and output files there)

-2. Deploy application to your AKS with the provided deployment.yaml file.
+2. Deploy application to your AKS with the provided yaml file.
 Keep in mind that the deployment will create a new public IP since the service is of type LoadBalancer.
-Modify the deployment.yaml file to contain your storage credentials.
+Modify the deployment yaml file to contain your storage credentials.

 If the target Kubernetes cluster has role based access control (RBAC), we need to give access permission to the batch job api.
 The file `deployment-rbac` will create the service account, role and role binding needed before creating the deployment and service: